 The Best Oktoberfest Beers

-A “Fest Beer” is basically it’s own kind/ style of beer and typically, you can only find bottles of it around fest seasons in Germany.
-But, to have a fresh poured, straight from the tap Fest Bier at a fest is a downright, fantastic German experience!
+A “Fest Beer” is basically its own kind/ style of beer and typically, you can only find bottles of it around fest seasons in Germany.
+But, to have a freshly poured, straight from the tap Fest Bier at a fest is a downright, fantastic German experience!

-A fest bier is actually a style of Lager and almost every town or village that has a fest has a local brewery that makes their own fest beers for that local fest.
+A fest bier is actually a style of Lager and almost every town or village that has a fest has a local brewery that makes its own fest beers for that local fest.

 A fest beer is going to be a golden yellow in color.
 While there is a malt taste, it is more “bready” than “caramel” and the hoppiness notes are on the lower end of the spectrum.